Stay one step ahead of fraudsters with this useful guide on how to spot typical scam calls, texts and emails

 Check who it’s from

 It may look like a real email from Virgin Media or another business you use, but if you hover over or right-click the sender’s name, you’ll be able to see the email address it has actually been sent from.
-The sender’s name may look legit, but often the email address is a random assortment of numbers and letters.
+The sender’s name may look legitimate, but often the email address will contain a small spelling error or could simply be a random assortment of numbers and letters.

 Spelling or grammar mistakes